sophieshangfei/happiness_model/README.md

-Fitted Happiness model (sort of) using sample code by Ruteldge Lab.
+My humble attempt to fit the Happiness model using sample code provided by Ruteldge Lab.
+Ultimate goal is to write my own python code to fit this model.
 OG paper by Rutledge et al, (2014) https://www.pnas.org/content/111/33/12252.short